ysoldak/fpvc-target/README.md

 Color of the moving led indicates the result of the previous test session (green for success and red for failure).

 ### Target Mode
-"Signal" and "Ground" of RC PWM TRIG must be connected.
+"SCL" and "GND" must be connected.

 Target mode is indicated by 10 blue leds.